Distribution Editor: allow for hiding columns without data

 These 3 arguments make me suggest to not give this task the highest priority.
 But we should ask taxonomists if there is a requirement for this.

-#5 Updated by Andreas Kohlbecker 10 months ago
+#5 Updated by Andreas Kohlbecker over 1 year ago

 The table offers the following options on right-click on a column header: